Phantas0s/gocket/README.md

 * `gocket list`: list your Pocket entries.
 * `gocket list archive`: list the archives.

 The options for these two commands are almost identical.
+Here are the difference:
+* Use `-a` with `gocket list` to bulk add every listed entry to the archive (with confirmation).
+* Use `-a` with `gocket list archive` to bulk add every listed archive to the unread list (with confirmation).

 ### Add New URLs